gathering/tech-online/doc/TechOnline.md

    running.
 5. No other configuration is present.

-You are free to use 'request system zeroize' if you like.
+You are free to use `request system zeroize` if you like.
 The base configuration is present on the jump-host ready to be used if you do.
+You may want to ask for help first though.

 Core
 ----